brianc2788/brianc2788/README.md

 - i really like pure c/c17!
 - python3 (i have varying proficiency with tons of modules; including numpy, pandas, flask&django, scapy, tshark/pyshark, bs4, selenium, pyperclip, Qt5Py, so many...)
 - bash
+- php
+- ruby
+- perl
+- awk
-- some sql
+- sql
-- some html
+- html

 #### Education ####
 - electrical systems I & II (vocational training, 2 years)
 - computer science (some college)

+#### more interests... ####
+- cryptography, stenography, etc.
+- data science
+- embedded systems
+- pentesting/security auditing,redteamblueteamctf
+- kernel space, ring 0! hehe.

 <!---
 user5260/user5260 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.